natfarleydev/prd-markdown/markdown/core/corePrestigeClassesDetails.markdown

 targeted by a single arrow.

 **Arrow of Death** **(Sp)**: At 10th level, an arcane archer can create a special type of*[slaying arrow]*that forces the target, if damaged by the arrow's attack, to make a [Fortitude] save or be slain immediately.
 The DC of this save is equal to 20 + the arcane archer's [Charisma] modifier.
 It takes 1 day to make a *[slaying arrow]*, and the arrow only functions for the arcane archer who created it.
 The *[slaying arrow]*lasts no longer than 1 year, and the archer can only have one such arrow in existence at a time.

-Arcane Trickster

 ## Arcane Trickster